PsyberAttack/COVID-Data/USA/README.md

 ## New York Times COVID-19 Data

 Includes data from the New York Times COVID-19 dataset, enriched with population data from the US Census to create a uniform measure to compare outbreaks across the USA.

+**15/07/2020: THE NYT REPOSITORY DIDN'T UPDATE CORRECTLY, SO US DATA IS CURRENTLY STALE**

 ### Syntax